-Dr. Andrews' credentials reflect 10 years in academia as a professor, 30 years as a professional counselor, and over 25 years living through his own journey as an adoptive parent.
+Dr. Andrews' credentials reflect 10 years in academia as a professor, 30 years as a family counselor, and over 25 years living through his own journey as an adoptive parent.
 His services bring the realities of adoption and foster care to the forefront bound by a spirit of humankind in a way that encourages new ways of thinking and problem solving.

 Although Dr. Andrews is well versed in the pre-adoptive phase, he has the unique distinction of helping families through the challenging months and years of post-adoption.

 PARENT TO PARENT COACHING • SEMINARS • SUPPORT GROUPS

 Coaching involves Dr. Andrews meeting with adoptive or foster parents for a brief period of time

 to assist with troubleshooting

 parenting challenges unique to adoptive and foster families.
 Coaching is not therapy, but instead provides practical “tools for their toolbox.”
 Coaching can focus on such issues as behavior challenges, loss and grief, multicultural challenges and trauma-informed parenting techniques.

 Pre Adoptive Coaching - Offers guidance to individuals, parents and children going through the adoptive process for the first time.

 Coaching also involves referring parents and their children to other qualified professionals such as licensed therapists, occupational therapists, testing psychologists

 Locating supportive contacts and suport groups in the area.